kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 3. Next we define the process of generating **Watermarks** for the *DataStream* that we had just created.
 ![eventTime](images/callingMyExtractor.PNG)
-The class *MyExtractor* is called for generating these **Watermarks**, which is extracted from the *Dropoff time** of the taxi events.
+The class *MyExtractor* is called for generating these **Watermarks**, which is extracted from the **Dropoff time** of the taxi events.
 Here I can also specify (in the constructor) the amount of lateness allowed before the window is materialized.
 ![eventTime](images/MyExtractor.PNG)

-4. After that, I key the *DataStream* using location_id of the events and then assign them to a **sliding window** of 1 hour which slides by 30 minutes (Tests will include results of varting window size for example a 15 mins window which slides by 5 mins).
-I include a **trigger** which fires whenever a new event arrives in the window.
+4. After that, I key the *DataStream* using location_id of the events and then assign them to a **sliding window** of 1 hour which slides by 30 minutes.
+I also include a **trigger** which fires whenever a new event arrives in the window.
 Finally I pass the *DataStream* through a reduce function which processes the event stream.
 ![eventTime](images/keying.PNG)

 5. As it can be seen from the last line of the screenshot above, for **materialization** of each window, I have used a combination of `ProcessWindowFunction` and `ReduceFunction` because it allowed me to process the *DataStream* via *Incremental Aggregation*.
-    By default, `ProcessWindowFunction` *materializes* the window in a batch fashion, where it performs the desired operation on the window contents which is passed to it in an `Iterable`.
+    By default, `ProcessWindowFunction` *materializes* the window in a batch fashion, where it performs the desired operation on the window contents which is passed to it as an `Iterable`.
 The downside of this policy is that the window contents need to be buffered, which is memory intensive.

     So, by using a combination of `ReduceFunction` and `ProcessWindowFunction`, I am eliminating the overhead of buffering window contents in the following manner.